Nartlof/nartlof.github.io/_posts/2024-09-02-CreatingRaspOSVM.md

 ![First Boot](/assets/images/2024-09-02-CreatingRaspOSVM/FirstBoot.jpg)

  As soon as I got a prompt, I changes the machine name, enabled SSH and auto login and that was it.
-In the next post I will use this VM to optimize the one I left cloned.
+[In the next post({% post_url 2024-09-07-ImprouvingRaspOSVM %}) I will use this VM to optimize the one I left cloned.